Last updated: September 10, 2024

 Requirements for using a home equity loan to buy another house

-- Sufficient equity in your home: The first requirement for a home equity loan is that you have sufficient equity available in your home to draw from.
-Lenders typically assess your combined loan-to-value (CLTV) ratio to determine the amount they are able to lend to you.
-CLTV is calculated by dividing the total of your mortgage amount, the total of you new loan, and any additional loans that you have against your home by the current value of your home.
-If the current value of your home is $400,000 and your combined loans total $300,000, your CLTV is 75%.
+- CLTV: Lenders usually assess your combined loan-to-value (CLTV) ratio to determine the amount you can borrow.
+CLTV is calculated by dividing your current mortgage amount, your new loan amount, and any additional loans that you have against your home by the current value of your home.
+If your current property value is $400,000 and your combined loans total $300,000, your CLTV is 75%.

-- Credit score: Your credit score is another important factor that lenders consider when determining to approve you for a home equity loan — no matter if you’re using it for a down payment on another house, remodeling your current home, or using the cash for any other purpose.
-A higher credit score indicates to lenders that you are likely to repay your loan on time, and may result in lower interest rate offers.
+- Credit score: Your credit score is another crucial factor for lenders.
+A higher credit score indicates you are likely to repay your loan on time and may result in lower interest rate offers.

 READ MORE: How to qualify for a home equity loan